-A Message from Dr. Ellison
+A Message from Dr. Rushing

 Dear Appalachian Parent:

-As the college health service director at Appalachian State University, I am writing to inform you about meningococcal disease, a potentially fatal bacterial infection commonly referred to as meningitis, and a recommendation from the Centers for Disease Control and Prevention (CDC).
+As the college health service medical director at Appalachian State University, I am writing to inform you about meningococcal disease, a potentially fatal bacterial infection commonly referred to as meningitis, and a recommendation from the Centers for Disease Control and Prevention (CDC).